Bryan-GP/HorseRaceSimulator/README.md

 ## Installation
 1. Open Your favourite IDE
 2. Open the terminal and type the following command: `git clone https://github.com/Bryan-GP/HorseRaceSimulator`
-3. to run the project, type the following command: `java Testing`
+3. to run the project type the following command: `cd part2`
+4. then type the following command: `java Testing`

 ## Contributing to this
 1. Fork this repository